- Free to download

 As I said, OpenCart recently made a cloud version available, but it isn’t yet the best option.

 I’d recommend OpenCart to small and mid-size companies on one condition: you must have web experience.
 If you don’t have any relevant experience, it will be necessary to hire someone who does.
-Open Cart offers a $99/mo support plan, but aside from that they don’t offer much in terms of customer service.
+Open Cart offers a $99/mo dedicated support plan and a $99 one-time fix plan, but aside from that they don’t offer much in terms of customer service.
 It’s up to you to do most of the problem solving on your own.

 In addition, because every OpenCart platform uses a wide variety of add-ons to function, your site will be totally unique.
 That makes it more difficult for outside support to be helpful, so it’s best if you are able to work on the site that you built.